-Figure 7: We expect goods trade between emerging markets to be the fastest growing bloc economies.14 The intra-Asia trade corridor is expected to continue to assert its dominance.
+Figure 7: We expect goods trade between emerging markets to be the fastest growing bloc economies.
+The intra-Asia trade corridor is expected to continue to assert its dominance.
 By 2030, the trade links between China and India, as well as other South-East Asian economies like Malaysia, Indonesia and Singapore, will become ever more important to global trade.
-Of the six 11
+Of the six Emerging economies are also gaining ground in global foreign direct investment (FDI) inflows, related to the localisation of the production processes, and affirming their capacity in FDI outflows.